The Funny Company: Syndication

 The series was originally syndicated to local stations around the country, normally as part of a locally-produced children's show.
 The show first aired on both ABC and NBC affiliate (now only NBC) KOMU-TV Channel 8 in Jefferson City, Missouri on September 21, 1963, and was later carried on WOR-TV New York City three days later.

 Formerly throughout its history, The Funny Company was broadcast on TBN's Smile of a Child TV network (now Smile) early on Monday mornings and late Friday nights until the show was pulled off the air in June 2016.
-This series was also known as a Chicago television original, especially on WGN-TV's Garfield Goose And Friends and in the 1980s on WPWR-TV.
+This series was also known as a Chicago television original, especially on WGN-TV's Garfield Goose and Friends and in the 1980s on WPWR-TV.

-The series sold internationally and ran for several years in Ireland.
+The series sold internationally and ran for several years in Ireland and Australia.